-To qualify for an addition to the National Trails System, the historic trail must meet criteria provided by the National Trails System Act (NTSA). http://www.nps.gov/nts/legislation.html
+To qualify as an addition to the National Trails System, the historic trail must meet criteria provided by the National Trails System Act (NTSA). http://www.nps.gov/nts/legislation.html

 NTSA criteria are:

 • The trail must be established by historic use.
-In this case, the study must determine whether an Oregon Trail study segment was established by 19th-century emigrants traveling overland to the Oregon Country, today's Oregon and Washington.
-A trail might be important and historic for other reasons — exploration, military use, commercial and communications uses — but to be part of the Oregon National Historic Trail, it must have carried emigrant wagon traffic to Oregon.
+In this case, the study must determine whether a California Trail study segment was established by 19th-century emigrants traveling overland to California.
+A trail might be important and historic for other reasons — exploration, military use, commercial and communications uses — but to be part of the California National Historic Trail, it must have carried emigrant or Gold Rush traffic to California.

 • The trail must be historically significant as a result of that use.
 A trail might be significant because it was used by many emigrants; because it is associated with historically important parties or individuals; or because it is directly associated with important, well-known, or unique historical events.